Referee of the year

 It is with great pleasure that I would like to announce LHSA 2022 Young Male and Female Referee of the Year.
 Each year we do evaluations on the field by assessors, take feed back from coaches, fans, and game forms.
 We take into consideration field work of enforcing the Laws of The Game and teaching the game at times to the younger players.
 Officials must show other areas of being a good student as well as work and volunteerism in the community.
 We had numerous referees that fit into this category and they all did not know we were doing this.
 For the top honoree there will be a cash award of $100.

-The LHSA Young Male Referee of the Year for 2020 is: Chris Hill
+The LHSA Young Male Referee of the Year for 2022 is: Stephen Hill

-The LHSA Young Female Referee of the Year for 2020 is: Elle Martin
+The LHSA Young Female Referee of the Year for 2022 is: Emily Sweeny

 Please congratulate them the next time you see them on the Pitch.